taichi-dev/docs.taichi.graphics/website/community/structure.md

 ### Benevolent dictator for life (BDFL)

-The BDFL is a special maintainer who retains the final say in disputes or arguments, minor or major, within the community.
+The BDFL is a special TSC member who retains the final say in disputes or arguments, minor or major, within the community.